 Being a parent certainly presents a special challenge to consistently getting places on time, but it can be done.
 DeLonzer counsels people to do things like setting clocks fast and planning to be at functions fifteen minutes early.
-If punctuality isn’t one of your strong points, these tips may also help.
-Bringing up your children to do the same may also help them to develop the habit of being on time into adulthood.
+If punctuality isn’t one of your strong points, these tips may also help your family get out the door on time.
+Bringing up your children to do the same will help them develop a habit of being punctual.

 1. Get stuff ready the night before.
 Pick out clothes, take showers, make lunches, and store them — lunchbox and all — into the refrigerator.

 2. Put needed items in the car..
 Also the night before: place school papers, book bags, diaper bags, or whatever else you and your children need in the car.
 In the morning, it’s all ready to go.

 3. Count backward.
 Figure out about how much time you and your children will need for getting dressed, eating breakfast, and getting out the door, then set alarm clocks accordingly — allowing for a few extra minutes.

 4. Focus on the time you need to be out the door, NOT the time you’re due at your destination.

 5. Remember the time you will need to get in the door.
 Even if you’re technically at your destination “on time,” it can take several minutes to get children in and out of car seats, set up strollers, etc. If you’re due to be in class, at a job, or in a meeting at 8:30, and you’re still in the parking lot at that time, you’re late.

 6. Alleviate concerns about wasting time.
 Keep books, magazines, or mail in the car that you need to read or go through.